SigmacellHQ/msgroom-custom-server/README.md

 ### Step 3: Run the package
 If you want the default port (3030), on your terminal, run ```node index.js```<br>
 If you want a custom port, on your terminal, run ```node index.js (YOUR PORT HERE)```
+### Step 4: Set up .env
+Copy .env.example and paste it, then rename the pasted file to ".env".<br>
+You can edit .env to your liking.
-### (Optional) Step 4: Share with friends
+### (Optional) Step 5: Share with friends
 If you want to share with friends, we recommend using ngrok:
 - Run `ngrok http 3030` in your terminal if you want to use the default port.
 - Run `ngrok http (YOUR PORT HERE)` in your terminal if you have a custom port.
 - You also need an ngrok account, which you can set up [here](https://ngrok.com/).
 ## Done!
 You have successfully installed MsgRoom Custom Server!
-The terminal will display the URL to visit your custom server.
+The terminal will display the URL to visit your custom server.<br>
 If you want to share with friends, we recommand ngrok, on your terminal, run ```ngrok http 3030```<br>
 Or if you did a custom port, run ```ngrok http (YOUR PORT HERE)```<br>
 You also need an ngrok account, setup ngrok [here](https://ngrok.com/)